-Banyule levies the Kerbside Waste Rate on Residential Improved properties that receive a standard kerbside waste collection and also levies it on Commercial Improved or Non-Rateable properties that are deemed by Council to have a residential component requiring a standard kerbside waste service.
+Banyule levies the Kerbside Waste Rate on properties that are used wholly or partly for residential purposes that are able to receive a standard kerbside waste collection.
 The Kerbside Waste Rate is not levied on properties that do not receive a kerbside waste service due to conditions imposed under the Planning and Environment Act 1987, through locational constraints or other factors that make kerbside waste collection impractical.